oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-1-notebook-setup.md

-# Create a Notebook Session
+# Lab 1 - Create a Notebook Session and Copy the Repository

 ## Introduction